-Identifying, developing, and promoting best practice for medication safety.
-This will include supporting the implementation of external patient safety guidance from NHS England, MHRA, NICE and other organisati

-England, MHRA, NICE and other organisations -

-- Coordinating and supporting education and training support to improve the quality of medication error incident reports and safe medication practices. - Assisting in development and review of medication-use policies and procedure. - Reviewing and assessing compliance with outcome 9 of CQC standards.
+- Identifying, developing, and promoting best practice for medication safety.
+This will include supporting the implementation of external patient safety guidance from NHS England, MHRA, NICE and other organisations - - Coordinating and supporting education and training support to improve the quality of medication error incident reports and safe medication practices. - Assisting in development and review of medication-use policies and procedure. - Reviewing and assessing compliance with outcome 9 of CQC standards.